-Boys today have a wide variety of options for spending their time.
-In Circle Ten Council, our Unit, District and Council level volunteers are committed to delivering your child a high-quality, safe and fun-filled program that challenges your youth, both intellectually and physically.
+Youth today have a wide variety of options for spending their time.
+In Circle Ten Council, our unit, district and council level volunteers are committed to delivering your child a high-quality, safe and fun-filled program that challenges your youth, both intellectually and physically.

 Scouts today learn lessons about life and the value of being a person of character and integrity.
 When you stop and think about it, Scouting is unlike any other youth program.
 Scouting fosters the development of the whole person and offers youth the opportunity to participate in activities that will help launch them on a successful course for life.

-At the end of 2015, Circle Ten Council served 38,510 Scouts and 17,042 Learning for Life participants in our programs.
+At the end of 2017, Circle Ten Council served 42,617 Scouts and 14,930 Learning for Life participants in our programs.
 These youth are gaining the leadership skills necessary to lead with confidence.
-Of that number, 938 young men earned the rank of Eagle Scout, the highest achievement for a youth member in Scouting.
-Our Scouting programs are successful because of the commitment and dedication of 14,050 adult leaders who give their time, talent, and resources.
+Of that number, 978 Scouts earned the rank of Eagle Scout, the highest achievement for a youth member in Scouting.
+Our Scouting programs are successful because of the commitment and dedication of 15,003 adult leaders who give their time, talent, and resources.

-Circle Ten Council's geographic area is comprised of 12 counties including Grayson, Collin, Hunt, Dallas, Rockwall, Rains, Kaufman, Van Zandt, Ellis, Henderson, Navarro, Fannin, Lamar, Delta, Hopkins, Franklin, Titus, Camp, Morris, and Red River in North Texas and Bryan County in Oklahoma.
-Our council is divided into 23 geographic districts.
+Circle Ten Council's geographic area is comprised of 24 counties including Grayson, Collin, Hunt, Dallas, Rockwall, Rains, Kaufman, Van Zandt, Ellis, Henderson, Navarro, Fannin, Lamar, Delta, Hopkins, Franklin, Titus, Camp, Morris, and Red River in North Texas and Bryan, Choctaw, Pushmataha, and McCurtain Counties in Oklahoma.
+Our council is divided into 25 geographic districts.
 For a list of districts, click here.
 For a map of the districts, please click here.

 CIRCLE TEN COUNCIL

 Nearly 200,000 community service hours; approximately $4.6 million of donated volunteer labor.